rkuma183/wilsonmar.github.io/_posts/2016-03-30-build-load-balanced-servers-in-AWS-EC2.md

 ## DNS (Domain Name Service) Route 53 #

-Customers and advertisers are given a <strong>domain name</strong>.
+Customers and advertisers are given a <strong>domain name</strong> such as amazon.com, acme.com, microsoft.com, etc.

 Visitors specifying the domain name go to the DNS server each has configured on their machine.